Vol. 01 — Lifecycle Portfolio

 From the seed to the segment

-Cashew as a metaphor for transformation: fruit, nut, flower — one plant, several lives.
+Cashew as a metaphor for transformation: fruit, nut, flower.

 II · Palette